Career Timeline of Anthony Davis: Major Achievements and Milestones

 2017: Named NBA All-Star Game MVP

-On January 14, 2018, Anthony Davis scored a season-high 48 points and grabbed 17 rebounds, leading New Orleans back from 19 points down to an overtime victory over the New York Knicks.
+On January 14, 2018, Anthony Davis scored a season-high 48 points and grabbed 17 rebounds, leading New Orleans back from 19 points down late in the third quarter to a 123–118 overtime victory over the New York Knicks.

-In 2018, Anthony Davis signed with Rich Paul of Klutch Sports Group.
+In 2018, Anthony Davis signed with Rich Paul of Klutch Sports Group after Tellem left to become an NBA executive in 2015.

 July 2019: Trade to the Los Angeles Lakers

-In July 2019, Anthony Davis was traded from the Pelicans to the Los Angeles Lakers in exchange for Lonzo Ball, Brandon Ingram, Josh Hart, and three first-round draft picks, marking a significant change in his career.
+In July 2019, Anthony Davis was traded from the Pelicans to the Los Angeles Lakers in exchange for Lonzo Ball, Brandon Ingram, Josh Hart, and three first-round draft picks, including the Lakers' No. 4 overall selection in the 2019 NBA draft.
+This marked a significant shift in Davis's career.

 October 22, 2019: Lakers Debut

-On October 22, 2019, Anthony Davis made his debut for the Los Angeles Lakers against the Los Angeles Clippers, recording 25 points, 10 rebounds, and 5 assists in 37 minutes during the 112–102 loss.
+On October 22, 2019, Anthony Davis made his debut for the Los Angeles Lakers against the Los Angeles Clippers, recording 25 points, 10 rebounds, and 5 assists in 37 minutes, though the Lakers lost 112–102.

-In January 2020, Anthony Davis declined the Lakers' offer of a four-year, $146 million max contract extension, choosing instead to enter free agency, where he could potentially earn a five-year, $202 million max contract, impacting his long-term career and financial prospects.
+In January 2020, Anthony Davis declined a four-year, $146 million contract extension offer from the Lakers, opting to enter free agency where he could potentially secure a larger, five-year contract.

-On December 3, 2020, Anthony Davis re-signed with the Lakers on a five-year, $190 million contract, which included an early termination option prior to the fifth season in 2024–25, securing his future with the team.
+On December 3, 2020, Anthony Davis re-signed with the Los Angeles Lakers on a five-year, $190 million contract that included an early termination option prior to the fifth season in 2024–25.

 2021: Named to NBA 75th Anniversary Team

-In 2021, Anthony Davis was named to the NBA 75th Anniversary Team, solidifying his place among the league's greats.
+In 2021, Anthony Davis was named to the NBA 75th Anniversary Team.

 June 19, 2022: Signed with FaZe Clan

-August 4, 2023: Three-year contract extension with the Los Angeles Lakers
+August 4, 2023: Signed Contract Extension with Lakers

 On August 4, 2023, Anthony Davis signed a three-year contract extension with the Los Angeles Lakers.

-During the 2023 playoffs, Anthony Davis became the third Lakers player with 50 blocks in a single postseason, placing him among Lakers legends like Shaquille O'Neal and Kareem Abdul-Jabbar.
+During the 2023 playoffs, Anthony Davis became the third Lakers player with 50 blocks in a single postseason, behind only Shaquille O'Neal and Kareem Abdul-Jabbar.

 In 2023, Anthony Davis won the first edition of the NBA Cup with the Los Angeles Lakers.